wdporter/i-am-that-vuepress/99-the-perceived-cannot-be-the-perceiver/readme.md

 **M:**&ensp;By all means use your mind to know your mind.
 It is perfectly legitimate and also the best preparation for going beyond the mind.
 Being, knowing and enjoying is your own.
 First realise your *own* being.
-This is easy because the sense ‘I am’ is always with you.
+This is easy because the sense “I Am” is always with you.
 Then meet yourself as the knower, apart from the known.
 Once you know yourself as pure being, the ecstasy of freedom is your own.